TheHun89/Data-Structures/README.md

 ### ArrayList
 * Use when you don’t know the size of the array
 * Dynamic scaling
-* Does NOT store primitive types
+* Does NOT store primitive types; only stores reference types
 * CAN make list final

 ```